azdavis/millet/docs/manual.md

 - `"ignore"`: the diagnostic is not reported.
 - `"warning"`: the diagnostic is reported as a warning.
-- `"error"`: the diagnostic is reported with maximum severity.
+- `"error"`: the diagnostic is reported as an error.

 ### VS Code settings